-The theory of happiness baseline states that there is a natural emotional state to which we return regardless of what happens in their lives.
-As such, despite good or bad things that regularly happen in our life, we are doomed to experience approximately the same level of happiness.
-In this article, we will discuss whether this theory is true and whether we can do something to actually permanently increase or decrease our level of happiness.
-We will start with studies of lottery winner, which support the happiness baseline theory.
+In this article, we will discuss whether the happiness baseline myth is really true and whether we can do something to permanently increase or decrease our level of happiness.
+We will start with studies of lottery winner, which is often used to show support to the happiness baseline theory.

 Why an Average Lottery Winner is Unhappy?

-Contrasting the lottery winners studies, there are accident victim studies that looked at life satisfaction of people who experienced an extreme bad luck, such as they lost a limb.
-This people, too, suffered for the first few years, but unavoidably returned to a similar state of well-being, as if they never lost a limb.
+Contrasting the lottery winners studies, there are paralyzed accident victim studies that looked at life satisfaction of people who experienced an extreme bad luck, such as they lost a limb.
+This people, too, suffered for the first few years, but unavoidably they return to their prior to accident happiness baseline, as if they never lost a limb.

 Imagine buying a car you always wanted.
 You will likely enjoy this new car for a few days or maximum few weeks before you start perceiving it as just another thing you own.
-This process is called a hedonistic adaptation.
-Scientists now believe it to be a relatively quick process that lasts for a maximum of a few weeks for significant events, like marriage or buying new houses.
+This process is called a hedonistic adaptation, which scientists today believe it to be a relatively quick process that lasts for a maximum of a few weeks for significant events, like marriage or buying new houses.